Jiashu2000/glambda/dev_doc.md

     - Code: ner_yodie.py
     - Input: filter_data.csv
     - Output: yodie_ner folder (one json file per news)
-    - can only parse 29 news at one time, run this on daily basis.

 3. Parse NER Json files